I remember that as a kid, Easter always seemed to sneak up on me. Observing Lent was not even a thought for me.

 I don’t like to want either.

-Why did the early Christians chose to prepare for Easter by abstaining from normal things?
+Why did the early Christians choose to prepare for Easter by abstaining from normal things?

-“Great Lent is intended to be a “workshop” where the character of the believer is spiritually uplifted and strengthened; where his life is rededicated to the principles and ideals of the Gospel; where fasting and prayer culminate in deep conviction of life; where apathy and disinterest turn into vigorous activities of faith and good works…Lent is not for the sake of Lent itself, as fasting is not for the sake of fasting.
-Rather, these are means by which and for which the individual believer prepares himself to reach for, accept and attain the calling of his Savior.” https://en.wikipedia.org/wiki/Great_Lent
+According to Wikipedia, great Lent is intended to be a “workshop” where the character of the believer is spiritually uplifted and strengthened; where his life is rededicated to the principles and ideals of the Gospel; where fasting and prayer culminate in deep conviction of life; where apathy and disinterest turn into vigorous activities of faith and good works…Lent is not for the sake of Lent itself, as fasting is not for the sake of fasting.
+Rather, these are means by which and for which the individual believer prepares himself to reach for, accept and attain the calling of his Savior.

 Now imagine each of those moments where your body craved occupation, or immediate knowledge and instead of satisfying that impulse you used those feelings as a natural call to prayer.